 What do Business Insurance Policies Cover?

 Like homeowner’s insurance policies, business insurance usually covers damage done to the roof and walls, as well as the contents of the building, such as computers and other equipment.
 While most commercial property policies cover damage caused by wind, they almost always exclude damage caused by rising waters, so business owners must usually obtain separate coverage that will apply to flooding.
 However, business policies are unique because they also apply to lost income.

 Unfortunately, collecting payment for lost income from an insurer is notoriously difficult, primarily because of exclusions contained in the fine print of policies.
-For instance, many victims of Hurricane Harvey and Irma found their claims for lost business income rejected if their businesses were not physically damaged during the storm, but were closed because nearby flooding made them inaccessible to the public or because power outages made operation of the company impossible.
+For instance, many victims of past hurricanes found their claims for lost business income rejected if their businesses were not physically damaged during the storm, but were closed because nearby flooding made them inaccessible to the public or because power outages made operation of the company impossible.

 Delays over compensation for lost income are also caused by disagreements on the method of calculating loss, which requires analysis of profit and loss accounts from both current and prior years.
 Usually, this type of in-depth review can only be conducted by a forensic accountant and takes months or even years to complete.
 The amount of a payout will also depend on a variety of other factors, including whether the hurricane hit during a busy or slow season for the business in question or whether the company could make up for lost profits in another quarter.
 An experienced lawyer can ensure that these calculations are completed promptly and accurately and that insurers do not get away with offering unfair estimates of loss.